 Another recommendation is Foot Miracle.
 Foot Miracle is a therapeutic cream that can help restore and protect your skin.
 It does not contain any mineral oil or petroleum.
 It can be used daily.
 This is also in stock in our offices.

-Many of these remedies will be less likely to work if a callous is present or there is an underlying problem you may not be aware of causing dry skin.
-People with diabetes are more prone to cracking skin on their feet, which can lead to wounds and infections quickly, so dry feet must be taken seriously by these patients.
-If you have diabetes, seeing a podiatrist in the winter months is a must if you are developing cracks on your heels since they can lead to deep heel wounds.
+If a callous is present, or there are any other unknown underlying problems, many of these remedies will be less likely to work.
+People with diabetes are more prone to cracking skin on their feet.
+This is a problem as it can lead to wounds and infections quickly.
+These patients must be very serious about keeping their feet dry.
+If you have diabetes, seeing a podiatrist in the winter months, especially if you are developing cracks on your heels, is imperitive.
+These cracks can lead to deep heel wounds.
 Patients with thyroid issues can also have problems with dry skin.
 A podiatrist can monitor your foot health and make sure that a simple dry cracked heel doesn’t turn into a more serious wound or infection.

-With Winter already in full swing in Kansas City, the tendency to develop dry, cracked skin is upon us.
+With winter already in full swing in Kansas City, the tendency to develop dry, cracked skin is upon us.
 Make sure you are taking every measure to care for your feet and using the above recommendations to avoid painful dry, cracked feet.
-If you or someone you know is suffering from dry cracked feet, call Kansas City Foot and Ankle and the Heel Pain Center of Kansas City today at 816-943-1111 to schedule an appointment with our expert team of doctors.
-Dr. Daniel Miller, Dr. Dusty Christensen, Dr. Stephanie Jameson, Dr. Mark Green, and Dr. Ross Bartley are all available to get your feet back to their best.
-We now conveniently have multiple locations throughout the community to serve you.
+If you or someone you know is suffering from dry cracked feet, call Kansas City Foot and Ankle and the Heel Pain Center of Kansas City today at 816-943-1111 to schedule an appointment with our expert team of doctors!
+We conveniently have multiple locations throughout the community to serve you.
 Call today!